runtimeverification/k/k-distribution/k-tutorial/1_basic/22_proofs/README.md

 `$sum`, and then called that function with a symbolic integer `N`, storing the return value in the variable `$s`.
 The specification states that this program ends up storing the sum of the first `N` integers in the variable `$n`.
-Add `$sum` to the `PROCEDURES-SPEC-SYNTAX` module, the above claim to the `PROCEDURES-SPEC` module, and run the K prover, which should again return `#Top`.
+Add `$sum` to the `LESSON-22-SPEC-SYNTAX` module, the above claim to the `LESSON-22-SPEC` module, and run the K prover, which should again return `#Top`.

 ## Exercises